 - Bates & Sangrà argue strongly in favour of activity-based accounting in which revenues flow directly to the programs that generate them rather to a central institutional institutional account.
 While I understand the logic of this, I have serious concerns about what it might do to the institiution’s identity and financial flexibility.
 Do you think this might reduce a college or university to a loosely organized group of independent business units without any overriding institutional purpose?
 What about the impact on its ability to support activities that don’t fit neatly into one school or faculty?

 - As you can see from the business model example in chapter 7 of Bates & Sangrà, the MET is self-funded through tuition fees.
-Should institutions focus on markets where e-learning can pay for itself, or should senior administrators ensure that all students, including state-subsidized undergraduates, have access to e-learning, even if this means closing some face-to-face programs to find the money?
+Should institutions focus on markets where e-learning can pay for itself, or should senior administrators ensure that all students, including government-subsidized undergraduates, have access to e-learning, even if this means closing some face-to-face programs to find the money?
 Are there other choices?